Service Matters

 - Wrongful Termination: Claims of dismissal without valid grounds or contrary to service rules.

-- Non-Adherence to Procedures: Challenges arising when termination orders are issued without following prescribed inquiry and notice requirements.
+- Non-Adherence to Procedures: Challenges arise when termination orders are issued without following prescribed inquiry and notice requirements.

 - Termination of Probationers: Disputes where probationers allege arbitrary termination before confirmation of service.